matt-mrf/QuMaDel/README.md

                         The algorithm that will be used to make and colour the graph.
   -clr {1,2,3,4,5,6,7}, --colors {1,2,3,4,5,6,7}
+                        The amount of colors to use
-                        Which cost scheme to calculate costs with -n {1,2,3,4,5}, --n_opt {1,2,3,4,5}
+  -n {1,2,3,4,5}, --n_opt {1,2,3,4,5}
                         Number of nodes to change when using hill_climber_n_opt